nodejs/node-convergence-archive/deps/openssl/doc/UPGRADING.md

 and generate asm files according to the supported instructions in each compiler.

-Since perl is not a build requirement in iojs, they all should be generated in advance and statically stored in the repository.
+Since perl is not a build requirement in node, they all should be generated in advance and statically stored in the repository.
 We provide two sets of asm files, one is asm_latest(avx2 and addx supported) in `deps/openssl/asm` and the other asm_obsolete(without